aclarke211/renamer/to-do/to-do.md

 - When reverting files, the message saying 'Revert Complete' (in modal), appears before all files have actually been reverted.

-- Possibly, still not always deleted parent folder (on Mac) after reverting.
+- Possibly, still not always deleting parent folder (on Mac) after reverting.